How to Find - Seniors Help: Income Programs, Home Care, Housing and Transportation

 Personal care (bathing, dressing, etc.):

-* Ontario March of Dimes Attendant Services: here (client must be able to direct own care, may be wait list).
+Some OHIP-funded personal care is also available from Ontario March of Dimes (for those with permanent physical disabilities, must be able to self-direct own care, may be wait list), see here

 House calls & mobile lab/diagnostic services